keshavbhatt/phub/README.md

 More screenshots can be seen in [website](https://bit.do/phubapp)
 ![enter image description here](https://pbs.twimg.com/media/ER3wDIAXUAIGvvt?format=jpg&name=medium)

-## Downlod for Windows and Linux here :
+## Download for Windows and Linux here :

 [Official website](https://bit.do/phubapp)